 Beat Ransomware with Better Primary Storage not legacy backup.
 You need rapid, ongoing protection and real-time recovery.

 A fallback position for most storage vendors is primary storage snapshots.
-For snapshots to be a useful deterrence against a malware attack, several capabilities need to be present.
+For snapshots to be a useful deterrence against a malware attack, several capabilities need to be present and legacy snapshots don’t get the job done.
 First, the storage system needs to take an unlimited number of snapshots.
-Most primary storage systems have a finite limit on the number of snapshots IT can take.
+Most legacy primary storage systems have a finite limit on the number of snapshots IT can take.
 Vendors often impose a snapshot limit, so the function doesn’t impact performance.
 The side effect is that the storage administrators can’t take snapshots frequently enough to protect from a ransomware attack.
 It also means that an administrator can’t retain a snapshot long enough to avoid a silent infiltration by the malware.
 A third challenge is that many storage systems store their snapshot data in the open, meaning that an external application can easily browse its way to it or, in the case of ransomware, stumble upon it.

 Legacy storage systems use snapshot technology that is decades old.
 Beat ransomware with better primary storage with modern snapshot capabilities that can capture data continually without impacting performance.